arielbvergara/splity/WARP.md

 Use the footer to add reference to the Jira issue(s) (if applicable) Use the title for a short description which can be readable in git clients or gitlab Describe the changes (if the title is not enough) in an imperative way (i.e.: Calculate review score using XYZ method)

+### Cloud formation Template:
+The cloud formation template will be build in this file: CloudFormation-Template.yaml